 - Quality teaching and results - Excellent links with Higher Education establishments around the World.
-The school has an annual careers fair that gives students and universities the opportunity to meet and speak about future academic and career plans. - A refreshed, robust and extremely successful Student Leadership Programme - A Community Service programme that is certificated
+The school has an annual careers fair that gives students and universities the opportunity to meet and speak about future academic and career plans. - A refreshed, robust and extremely successful Student Leadership Programme - Work Experience Programme that is certificated